Strata Loans Processing

 Account Name (suggested)Account Type / Details

-Loan AccountLiabilityReports the amount of the loan and reduces as repayments are made
+Loan AccountLiabilityReports the amount of the loan and reduces as repayments are made.
+Setup with the trading fund as the account is created.

 Principal / Loan repaymentExpenseFor budgeting only.
 These amounts will be applied on the liability account to reduce the amount owing.